Carrooi/Node-Simq/README.md

 You can notice that in require, we are not using any file extension - just like in node.

 ## Coffee script modules
-If your are using coffee script, everything will be even much easier.

 ```
 # file app/helloWord.coffee

 module.exports = -> alert 'hello word'
 ```
-As you can see, module definition is just a class (or any other code) and return statement.
-This is done because of coffee-script itself, which automatically wrap all your code into it's own scope.

 ## Templating
 SimQ includes eco template engine, so you can really simply require also your templates.
 Eco documentation: [link](https://github.com/sstephenson/eco#eco-embedded-coffeescript-templates).